Housing Reports

 - Is the Triangle housing market shifting to a buyer's market in 2026?

-- Are home prices in Raleigh and Wake County finally dropping?
+- Are home prices in Wake County finally falling?

 - Should I wait for mortgage rates to drop before buying in the Triangle?

 Waiting for the "perfect" rate can be a risky strategy in the Raleigh area.
-Data from February 2026 suggests that as soon as rates dip into the high 5% range, buyer demand surges immediately, often leading to multiple-offer situations that drive prices up.
-Additionally, rates are not expected to drop much if at all this year.
-In fact, they could go back up.
+Data from February 2026 suggests that as soon as rates dipped into the high 5% range, buyer demand surged immediately, often leading to multiple-offer situations that drove prices up.
+Additionally, rates are not expected to drop this year.
+In fact, some experts think rates could go back up.
 It's best to buy when you're ready.
 If rates do go down, you can refinance.
 If they go up, you will have a good rate and equity.

 - Where can I find the best real estate value near Raleigh right now?

 The "East Wake" and "Triangle East" corridor is a strong value play in 2026.
-While core Raleigh and Cary prices hover between $400k and $600k, the latest data shows that communities like Zebulon, Wendell, and Clayton offer median prices in the high $300s.
+While core Raleigh and Cary prices hover between $440k and $630k, the latest data shows that communities like Zebulon, Wendell, and Knightdale offer median prices in the high $300s.
 These areas provide more square footage and larger lots without the high Western Wake price tag.

 - What is a "Stale Gem" and how can it help me as a buyer?